-Are you seeing messages such as Android Connected to WiFi but no Internet Access?
+Are you seeing messages like Android Connected to WiFi but no Internet Access?
 Even if your Android device is linked to WiFi, there is no connectivity.

 In this guide, we will address this issue with various troubleshooting tips.
-Also, we will discuss why this network error happens on an Android phone.
+We will also discuss why this network error happens on an Android phone.

-If you are trying to use public WiFi such as Airport WiFi, then unless you sign in, you cannot use the internet.
-Your Android device may be connected to the WiFi, but no internet will be available.
+If you try to use public Wi-Fi, such asย Airport Wi-Fi, you cannot access the Internet unless you sign in.
+Your Android device may be connected to the Wi-Fi, but the Internet will not be available.

 Any bug on the WiFi router or in the network settings of your Android device can lead you to come across this network error on Android.
 Even having a messed-up clock showing the wrong time on the device can lead to network issues.